dsd993/CondensateMaterialProperties_Simulations_Analysis/MeanSquaredDisplacement/README.md

 ### Other details

-This code does moving average over all the frames and also averages over all the atoms of interest selected based on the atom types given by the user in the parameter file
+This code does moving average over all the frames and also averages over all the atoms of interest selected based on the atom types given by the user in the parameter file.